nicebread/RSA/cran-comments.md

 * Travis-CI / Github:
 	* oldrel: passed
 	* release: passed
-	* devel: failed, because a dependency was not available on R-devel (tcltk)
+	* devel: failed, because a dependency was not available on R-devel (tcltk).
+But I think this is rather a problem of Travis.

 ## R CMD check results
 There were no ERRORs, WARNINGs, or relevant NOTEs on oldrel and release.